petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 **Every time the `PeformanceCounterActor` attempts to restart it will re-use its original constructor arguments, which includes reference types**.
 If we re-use the same reference to the now-`Disposed` `PerformanceCounter`, the actor will crash repeatedly.
 Until its parent decides to just kill it altogether.

-A better technique is to pass a factory function that `PerformanceCounterActor` can use to get a fresh instance of its `PeformanceCounter`, so it knows that `PeformanceCounter` is available.
-That's exactly why we use a `Func<PerformanceCounter>` in the constructor, which gets invoked during the actor's `PreStart()` lifecycle method.
+A better technique is to pass a factory function that `PerformanceCounterActor` can use to get a fresh instance of its `PeformanceCounter`.
+That's why we use a `Func<PerformanceCounter>` in the constructor, which gets invoked during the actor's `PreStart()` lifecycle method.

 ```csharp
 // create a new instance of the performance counter from factory that was passed in